 RGWCEI staff enjoy being part of our community through programs, festivals, and events.

 Hannah is a native of Indiana and brings a wealth of knowledge about biology and environmental education.
 She is a graduate of Goshen College and began work with RGWCEI for two years as part of the Mennonite Voluntary Service.
 Hannah became the Program Coordinator full time in 2020 and now takes on responsibilities as Director.
 When Hannah is not planning engaging activities for Valley youth, she is gardening, knitting, or spending time with her housemates exploring the mountains.

 To the world, it might be just dirt.
 But to a farmer, it is LIFE.

 The Rio Grande Watershed Conservation & Education Initiative strives to increase understanding and awareness of natural resource stewardship and working landscapes in the San Luis Valley through K-12 and community education, collaborations, and connections.

-RGWCEI staff and board of directors recognizes that our area of Colorado is dependent on stewardship of agriculture and our natural resources.
+RGWCEI staff and board of directors recognize that our area of Colorado is dependent on stewardship of agriculture and our natural resources.
 Through our programs, partnerships, and dedication to watershed health, we hope to provide a deeper engagement for our community with those resources.